 A network pharmacy A one-month or up to a 90-day supply The plan's mail-order service A one-month or up to a 90-day supply A network long-term care pharmacy Up to a 31-day supply An out-of-network pharmacy Up to a 29-day supply.
 Coverage is limited to certain cases.
-See Chapter 5 for details.
-Cost Sharing Tier 1 \$0 \$ O \$ O \$0 (Part D prescription brand name and generic drugs) Cost Sharing Tier 2 \$0 \$0 \$0 \$0 (Part D prescription brand name and generic drugs) Cost Sharing Tier 3 \$0 Mail order is not available \$0 \$0 (Non-Part D prescription brand name and over-the-counter drugs) for drugs in Tier 3.
+Refer to Chapter 5 for details.
+Cost Sharing Tier 1 \$0 \$0 \$0 \$0 (Part D prescription brand name and generic drugs) Cost Sharing Tier 2 \$0 \$0 \$0 \$0 (Part D prescription brand name and generic drugs) Cost Sharing Tier 3 (Non-Part D prescription brand name and over-the- counter drugs) \$O Mail-order is not available for drugs in Tier 3. \$O \$O

-For information about which pharmacies can give you long-term supplies, see the plan's Provider and Pharmacy Directory.
+For information about which pharmacies can give you long-term supplies, refer to the plan's Provider and Pharmacy Directory.